teachingaway/teachingaway.github.io/_posts/2014-07-14-Summer-Patent-Updates.md

 ---
 layout: post
-title: "Summer Patent Troll Recap: Good, Bad, and Ugly."
+title: "Summer Patent Troll Recap"
-summary: "The Supreme Court did some good; Congress failed to act; and the Chief Judge of the Federal Circuit Resigns."
+summary: "No action from Congress, but the Supreme Court decides 5 big cases.
+What does it mean for tech startups?"
 tags: [patent trolls, software patents, supreme court]
 author: adler
 image: